MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 If you want to allocate static IP addresses to network controller VMs, create an IP address pool in the management logical network.
 If you're using DHCP, you can skip this step.

 1. In the VMM console, select and hold the management logical network and select **Create IP Pool**.
-2. Provide a **Name** and optional description for the pool and ensure that the management network is selected for the logical network.
+2. Provide a **Name** and optional description for the pool, and ensure that the management network is selected for the logical network.
 3. In **Network Site** panel, select the subnet that this IP address pool will service.
 4. In **IP Address range** panel, type the starting and ending IP addresses.
 5. To use an IP as REST IP, type one of the IP addresses from the specified range in the **IP addresses to be reserved for other uses** box.
 In case you want to use the REST End Point, skip this step.